 Usual and customary loans made in the ordinary course of business.

-Awards, including certificates, plaques, and commemorative tokens, presented in recognition of public service.
+Awards, including certificates, plaques, and commemorative tokens presented in recognition of public service.

 Informational, promotional, and educational items.

 OR

 SECTION 9.
 Receipt of Gifts.

 No officer, employee, or appointee of the city shall, directly or indirectly, solicit any gift, or accept or receive any gift, having a value of $________or more, whether in the form of money, service, loan, travel, entertainment, hospitality, promise, or any other form, under circumstances in which it could reasonably be inferred that the gift was intended to influence, or could reasonably be expected to influence the officer, employee, or appointee in the performance of their official duties, or was intended as a reward, for any official action.